linuxcontainers/media-podman/README.md

 URL: https://github.com/damiantroy/media-pod

-This tutorial will show the technical instructions to install Plex, Overseerr, Sonarr, Radarr, SABNZBd, qBittorrent, Prowlarr, and Gluetun.
+This tutorial will show the technical instructions to install Plex, Overseerr, Sonarr, Radarr, qBittorrent, Prowlarr, and Gluetun.

 The instructions were written for an Enterprise Linux 10 minimal install, and should work for CentOS Stream release 10, AlmaLinux 10, and Rocky Linux 10.